-All PhD students must defend a detailed proposal for their research.
+All PhD students must defend their research proposal to achieve PhD Candidate status.
 To be eligible to take this exam, the student:

-- will normally have reached at least the 3rd semester of PhD study, - must be registered for the current semester, and - o must have satisfied all core and required courses including, where relevant, all required minor courses.
+- o will have reached at least the 3rd semester of PhD study, - o must be registered for the current semester, and - o must have satisfied all core and required courses including, where relevant, all required minor courses.